German Law and the German Legal System

 Confinement begins immediately after the judgment of the court is announced at trial, unless an appeal is pending.
 In this case the judgment doesn't become legally effective until and unless the appeal is denied or withdrawn.

-Although German law protects the accused from being repeatedly prosecuted or subjected to double jeopardy, the prosecution as well as the defense may appeal a court judgement, and such an appeal by the prosecution is not considered double jeopardy.
-Notification for appeal must be submitted within one week after the oral announcement of the court's judgement.
+Although German law protects the accused from being repeatedly prosecuted or subjected to double jeopardy, the prosecution as well as the defense may appeal a court judgment, and such an appeal by the prosecution is not considered double jeopardy.
+Notification for appeal must be submitted within one week after the oral announcement of the court’s judgment.
 A brief supporting the appeal must be submitted within 30 days.